-While the ultimate goal is to eliminate work zone crashes, the goal for this measure is to reduce the number of protective vehicle/truck-mounted attenuator crashes below the previous four-year average.
-In the first quarter of 2021, MoDOT had 16 reported protective vehicle crashes.
-The number of crashes in this quarter is more than one and a half times higher than the year to date average for the previous four years.
+While the ultimate goal is to eliminate work zone crashes, the goal for this measure is to reduce the number of protective vehicle/truck-mounted attenuator crashes below the previous 4-year average.
+In the second quarter of 2021, MoDOT had 21 reported protective vehicle crashes.
+The number of crashes in this quarter is more than one-and-a-half times higher than the year-to-date average for the previous four years.
 These crashes can be less than \$100 in damage to the TMA, but in most cases a new TMA costing approximately \$40,000 is required.
 This does not include staff time, truck damage, lost wages or medical bills.
-This quarter, five employees in a TMA crash sought medical attention.
-The TMA crashes this quarter all happened during the day, predominately in urban areas.
-Operations in which crashes occurred include seven pothole patching, five sweeping, two bridge flushing and two others.
+This quarter, six employees in a TMA crash sought medical attention.
+Two of the TMA crashes this quarter happened at night, the rest were during the day, predominately in urban areas.
+Operations in which crashes occurred include five pothole patching, seven striping, one sweeping, one spraying, one-liter pickup, two bridge flushing and four other operations.

-MoDOT owns more than 300 truck or trailer mounted attenuators that are used to save lives by absorbing the impact of a crash in a work zone.
+MoDOT owns more than 300 truck- or trailer-mounted attenuators that are used to save lives by absorbing the impact of a crash in a work zone.
 By measuring the number of TMA/Protective vehicle hits, MoDOT is able to identify higher risk activities that could result in a crash and share this information to develop strategies to eliminate work zone crashes.